 Most of the problems the family has been having seem to originate from Billy.
 His mischievous and rude behavior make his parents feel as if they are failing him and that they are not appreciated for their love and sacrifice, his troubles in school obviously have to do with him, and his sister has had enough of him coming into her room and trying on her clothes (which might be a topic for a whole other session).

 Dr. Sam has been observing Billy and trying to get to the root of his behavior, all the while not making it seem as if he is attacking him or singling him out as being the sole member of the family with a problem.
 Based on his observations, he is finally confident enough to make a diagnosis.
 He asks Billy and Diana to wait momentarily in the waiting room, and tells them that Bonnie, his secretary (great, another "B" name, Diana thinks), will give them each a Tootsie Pop to suck on while they wait.

-“As you might have suspected,” Dr. Sam says, “Billy has a disruptive behavior disorder.
-His inability to pay attention in class, his constant state of hyperactivity and tendency to become easily distracted has led me to conclude that he has ADHD (Attention-Deficit/Hyperactivity Disorder).”
+"As you might have suspected," Dr. Sam says, "Billy has a disruptive behavior disorder.
+His inability to pay attention in class, his constant state of hyperactivity, and his tendency to become easily distracted has led me to conclude that he has ADHD (Attention-Deficit/Hyperactivity Disorder)."